Ahmad Shamlou: Early life

-Ahmad Shamlou was born to Haydar Shamlou and Kowkab Araqi on December 12, 1925, in Rasht to an army family.
+Ahmad Shamlou was born to Haydar Shamlou and Kowkab Araqi on 12 December 1925, in Tehran to a military family.
 Ahmad was the second child and the only son in a family of six children.
 In the manner of many children who grow up in families with military parents, he received his early education in various towns, including Khash and Zahedan in the southeast of Iran, and Mashhad in the northeast, and Rasht in the north.
-Shamlou's childhood and adolescent were neither privileged nor easy and home was not an environment that could foster his sensitivities and he often found solace in solitude.
-Moving with his family from one town to the next proved a hurdle to shamlou's education.
+Shamlou's childhood and adolescence were neither privileged nor easy and home was not an environment that could foster his sensitivities and he often found solace in solitude.
+Moving with his family from one town to the next proved a hurdle to Shamlou's education.

 By 1941, his high school education still incomplete, he left Birjand for Tehran.
 He intended to attend the German-established Tehran Technical School, one of the best secondary schools of that period and learn the German language.
 He was admitted to this school on the condition that he be demoted two years.
-Soon in 1942, he and the rest of the family once again left Tehran to move for Gorgan.
-In 1945, he made a final attempt at completing his high school degree in Urumieh, but he failed.
-At age 29, following the fall of Prime Minister Mohammad Mosaddeq, Shamlou was arrested for being a member of the communist Tudeh Party of Iran and imprisoned for more than one year.
+Soon in 1942, he and the rest of the family once again left Tehran to move to Gorgan.
+In 1945, he made a final attempt at completing his high school degree in Urmia, but failed.
+At age 29, following the fall of Prime Minister Mohammad Mosaddegh, Shamlou was arrested for being a member of the communist Tudeh Party of Iran and imprisoned for over a year.

 Early work

 Shamlou's debut work, Forgotten Songs (آهنگهای فراموش شده), was a collection of classical and modern poetry which was published in 1947 with an introduction of Ebrahim Dilmaghanian.
-In 1948, he started to write in a literary monthly called Sokhan-no. Two years later his first short story, "The Woman Behind the Brass Door" (زن پشت در مفرغی), was published.
+In 1948, he started to write in a literary monthly called Sokhan-no. Two years later, his first short story, "The Woman Behind the Brass Door" (زن پشت در مفرغی), was published.
 His second collection of poems, Manifesto (قطعنامه), was published in 1951.
 He showed inclinations toward socialist ideology.
-He got a job in the Hungarian embassy as their cultural advisor.
+He got a job at the Hungarian embassy as their cultural advisor.